Visiting Bryce Canyon in August

 HIKING IN august

 If you’re looking to explore Bryce Canyon by foot, it is advised to hit the trail early in the day to avoid the crowds.
 Remember to bring plenty of water and snacks.
 Aim for four liters per person and high-calorie foods with a good amount of protein for long-lasting energy.
-Bryce Canyon gets toasty by midday, and afternoon thunderstorms are possible, so pack a rain jacket just in case.
-Below are a few suggestions for hiking in August:
+Bryce Canyon gets toasty by midday, and afternoon thunderstorms are possible, so pack a rain jacket in preparation.
+Below are a few suggestions for hiking in August.

-Hike during less popular times: The Mossy Cave Trail is a short and sweet trail located within the Bryce Canyon National Park boundary, but outside the main park area, so you’ll need to drive there.
-The Mossy Cave Trail is crowded in the summer so aim to hike before 10am or after 6pm.
+Hike during less popular times: The Mossy Cave Trail is a short and sweet trail located within the Bryce Canyon National Park boundary and outside the main park area, so you’ll need to drive there.
+The Mossy Cave Trail is crowded in the summer so aim to hike before 10 am or after 6 pm.
 Take scenic route 12 south about 4 miles to the trailhead.
-Your hike runs through an irrigation ditch built over two years by Mormon pioneers at the end of the 19th century which brought running water to the nearby towns.
+The hike runs through an irrigation ditch built over two years by Mormon pioneers at the end of the 19th century which brought running water to the nearby towns.
 Water Canyon, as it’s called, provides Tropic, Utah with water to this day.
-This out and back trail is a half-mile ascent alongside hoodoos towering above, and smoother, gentler sloping sandstone below.
-If you decide to hike this trail, please stay on the main trail and follow Leave No Trace principles.
+This out-and-back trail is a half-mile ascent alongside hoodoos towering above and smoother, gentler sloping sandstone below.
+If you decide to hike this trail, please stay on the main trail and follow the Leave No Trace principles.

 Sign up for a guided day hike: Wildland Trekking offers private guided day hikes year-round.
 Let a local, knowledgeable guide teach you the natural and cultural history of Bryce Canyon.
 Guided hiking tours help you to maximize your time in the Park and travel along some of the best trails.
 Picnic lunch and trail snacks are provided.